Baebel43/team5capstone/Documentation/Signoffs/Video.md

 ![Bitrate](https://github.com/Baebel43/team5capstone/blob/main/Documentation/Images/StorageCalcluationForVisualSystem.png)

 These calculations already take the GoPro Hero 5’s video compression into account.[2]
 Also, with the interpolation scaling the video to 240FPS, the video will now take 216GB of space.
 With this calculated, the SD card can now fit up to video files.

+### Meeting Syncing with Work Subsystem Constraint

+The video output from the Visual Subsystem shall synchronize with the Work Subsystem.
+This is to ensure the user’s visuals are in sync with the current point in the work map they are experiencing.
+For instance, if the video shows the user going up a hill, they will also experience increased resistance due to the work map.
+This constraint is essential to make the replays immersisive to the user.

 ## Buildable Schematics